 There are several private villa and apartment rentals in this area too.

 The quirky Castelo Austria is one such property.
 Bright and colourful, it has a terrace with a small pool overlooking the ocean.
 Wood interiors with effective use of natural stone in some rooms.
 Equipped kitchen and BBQ with free public car parking close by.
+Check availability and photos.

-Calheta for marina and beach
+Stay in Calheta for the marina and sandy beach

 Special places to stay near Calheta